gnithin/flow-test/README.md

 # flow-test

-A pod to unit-test a particular flow(not UI) based on method-names, to make sure that the corresponding methods are being ccalled.
+A pod to unit-test non-UI flow based on method selectors strings

 ## Why

-When writing unit-tests for non-UI parts of an app, say like some kind of local in-memory store, I've found that basic unit-tests is not suitable for scenarios where there could be multiple ways of acheiving the same final result.
+When writing unit-tests for non-UI parts of an app, say like some kind of local in-memory store, I've found that basic unit-tests are not suitable for scenarios where there could be multiple ways of arriving at the same final result.
 So, although the unit-test passes, it may so happen that only one-route is being tested, while the other routes, which could also give the same result, are not.
+This pod helps to explicitly cover alternate paths.

-Ofcourse, this means that you are not treating your apis like a black-box.
-So, this should be useful particularly to the person implementing the flow and making sure that it does not break :)
+This means that you would not treat your apis like a black-box.
+So, this should be useful particularly to the person implementing the flow and making sure that it does not break on future changes :)

-The point of this was to explicitly make sure that for a particular test, a certain list of methods need to be called, in a particular order, for it to be deemed successful, along with the assertions in the final state.
+The point of this was to explicitly make sure that for a particular test, a certain list of methods need to be called, in a particular order, for it to be successful.

 ## Usage